PapitaConPure/gm-locale-tool/README.md

   * `TR_FIRST_ENTRY_ROW` defines the position of the first row with entries
 * The horizontal ordering of locales doesn't matter.
 The CSV parser takes care of that
 * The vertical ordering of entries doesn't matter.
 The CSV parser takes care of that
+* Locale IDs should be consistent across all your CSV files.

 ## Usage
 Imagine we have `"es"` and `"en"` locale IDs for Spanish and English respectively, and the following hierarchy: